RosettaCommons/documentation/application_documentation/floppy-tail.md

 -   The code does not tolerate imperfections in the input PDB.
 Get rid of your heteroatoms, 0-occupancy regions, multiply-defined atoms, and waters beforehand.
 -   The code does not add your extension for you.
 You need to add starting coordinates (however meaningless) for the flexible tail.
 I had it pointing straight out into space (as it is in the demo).
--   See the fragment file input format [[Fragments Directory|directory-core-fragments]] for an explanation of how to make fragments.
+-   See the [[fragment file]] input format for an explanation of how to make fragments.
--   See the constraint file input format [[Constraint File Instructions|constraint-file]] for an explantion of constraint files.
+-   See the [[constraint file]] input format for an explanation of constraint files.

 Tips
 ====